 Food and Diet

 In Liberia, rice is the staple.
 Other favorite foods include plantains, fufu, and dumboy.
 The latter are paste balls made out of various root vegetables and have the consistency of tapioca.
 The typical meal is a sauce called “soup” or “gravy” poured over rice.
-They can be thick, spicy stews of vegetables with meat and/or fish, or more of a broth with meat and vegetables.
+These can be thick, spicy stews of vegetables with meat and/or fish, or more of a broth with meat and vegetables.
 Meat is not trimmed the way Americans are accustomed, so there are frequently bones or cartilage.
 The variety may be beef (“cow meat”), chicken, or “country meat” (which is usually game).
 Fish may be fresh, dried or smoked.
-If meat or fish is not available, peanuts are always a good source of protein.
+If meat or fish are not available, peanuts are always a good source of protein.
 There are not a lot of vegetarians in Liberia, so most cooked dishes will have meat in them.
 Strict vegetarians and vegans will be challenged.
 Pineapples, bananas papaya, coconuts, and mangoes are grown locally.
 It can be challenging to eat a well-balanced meal during some seasons and the variety of foods may be limited.
-Most types of food are available in large grocery stores in the capitol: Western-style foods will be rare additions to a Volunteer’s diet.
+Most types of food are available in large grocery stores in the capitol but quite expensive: Western-style foods will be rare additions to a Volunteer’s diet.

 Professionalism, Dress, and Behavior